kunstmusik/csound-live-code/doc/reference.md

 Sval = **strrep**(Sval, inum)

 Repeats a given String x number of times.
 For example, `Sval = strrep("ab6a", 2)` will produce the value of "ab6aab6a".
 Useful in working with Hex beat strings.

 ---

+**xchnset**(SchanName, ival)

+Sets i-rate value into channel and sets initialization to true.
+Works together with xchan

+---